19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elves.md

 > ***Lilith Illyron**: An apostate of [Nyx](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Mithrinian%20Deities/Nyx.md) and renowned spell blade mercenary.*

-### Deep Elf — Orc

-*The Orcs were once elves but were cursed by [Oroken](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Mithrinian%20Deities/Oroken.md), causing them to lose their long lifespans.*

-> ***Krag Strongfist**: The legendary apostate of [Oroken](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Mithrinian%20Deities/Oroken.md) and founder the great city of Cragstone.*

-> ***Morga Bel**: A renowned alchemist whose poisons took out an entire Imperial legion.*

 ## Name Tables

 | d10 | Forest Elf Names (Sylvan) | Ash Elf Names (Drow) | Deep Elf Names (Orc) |